-Before you go on the trip, I recommend to get some inspiration from Instagram and google and take some toys and other objects with you.
+Before you go on the trip, I recommend to get some inspiration from Instagram, Pinterest and Google and take some toys and other objects with you.
 Some things to bear in mind:

 Your main backpack will go on top of the jeep.
 Ideally have all essentials for the 3 days packed separately in a small day pack for easy access.
 Here are some items you SHOULD bring.Toilet paper!
 There is a reason why I put it on top of the list.
 During most of the trip, there won’t be any toilets.
 Meaning you will have to do your business in the nature.
 Wet wipes are also a good idea.
 Sunglasses and sun screen!
 Even though I said it can get really cold, that doesn’t mean you won’t need sun protection.
 You will be at a very high altitude especially on day 2 and 3.

 Sun’s reflection from the salt flats will easily burn you if you don’t watch out.
 Pocket size dry shampoo!
 There will be showers, however you will have to pay extra for hot water and because of the cold you probably would want to skip a shower completely.
 Towel!
 The hostels where you will be staying will (in most cases) not provide any towels.
 Ear Plugs!
 If you, like me, have a light sleep and if you are not used to share your bedroom with strangers, bring ear plugs!
 On the second night, you will be staying in a 6-bed dormitory.
 Swimwear!
 Visiting the hot springs is part of the tour.
 You will get the chance to enjoy the thermal waters (for 30 mins only and at a surcharge).

 I didn’t go in because the weather was simply too cold, but you still might want to be prepared and keep your options open.
 Solid, waterproof shoes that can stand mud, snow and water.
 Be prepared for all weathers!
 As mentioned before there is a guarantee that it will get really cold.
 But it can also get very warm sometimes.